Zurc/lasaldelavida/episodio5-learning.md

 >
 >  To access these validation, simply output the JS-Object and stringify it using the json pipeline operator

+same author: [majd asab](https://medium.com/@majdasab) it has posts about angular and java spring

 ### 20 May 2019

 >  Custom components in Angular = CONTROL VALUE ACCESSOR